AbhiramRajeevan/Simon-Says-Game/README.md

-Simple Simon Says Game using JS
+Simple Simon Says Game using HTML,CSS and JS